SarahQiong/CS231n_2017/README.md

+#CS231n: Convolutional Neural Networks for Visual Recognition
+##Spring 2017

-The repo contains the assignments for the Standford course *CS231n: Convolutional Neural Networks for Visual Recognition (Spring 2017)*.
+The repo contains my assignments for CS231n.
+The course materials can be found at [here](http://cs231n.stanford.edu/).